nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 expected data types of the operands.
 Expected Verifier behavior is defined in {{sec-intel-appraisal-algorithm}}

+The measurement extensions that follow are assumed to be appraised according to the appriasal steps described in {{Section 8.1 of -corim}}.

 ### The tee-advisory-ids-type Measurement Extension {#sec-tee-advisory-ids-type}

-The `tee.advisory-ids` extension allows the Attester to report known security advisories and a Reference Values Provider (RVP) to assert updated security advisories.
+The `tee.advisory-ids` extension enables Attesters to report known security advisories and for Reference Values Providers (RVP) to assert updated security advisories.
+It can also be used by Endorsers to assert security advisory information through conditional endorsement.

-The `$tee-advisory-ids-type` is used to specify a set of security advisories, where each is identified by a string identifier.
+The `$tee-advisory-ids-type` is used to specify a set of security advisories, where each identifier is represented using a string.
 Evidence may report a set of advisories the Attester believes are relevant.
-The set of advisories are constrained by the `set-type` structure.
+The set of advisories are constrained by the `set-tstr-type` structure.

-A Reference Values expression record is defined for this extension that applies the disjoint set operation to determine if there are advisories outstanding.
-If no advisories are outstanding, then the empty set signifies successful matching.
+As a Reference Value expression, an empty set can be used to signify that no outstanding advisories are expected.
+If the Evidence also contains the empty set then the Reference corroborates the Evidence.

-The `$tee-advisory-ids-type` is a list of advisories when used as Endorsements or Evidence and a disjoint set of advisories when used as a Reference Value.
+The `$tee-advisory-ids-type` is a list of strings, each identifying a single security advisory.
+When used with Evidence the `set-tstr-type` type is used.
+When used with Reference Values or Endorsements the `set-tstr-type`, `tagged-exp-tstr-member`, or `tagged-exp-tstr-not-member` types can be used.

 ~~~ cddl
 {::include cddl/tee-advisory-ids-type.cddl}